akelity/akelity/README.md

         <br/> 🇬🇧 <a href="https://www.cncf.io/blog/2023/10/09/welcome-to-the-cloud-native-sustainability-week-2023/" alt="Welcome to the Cloud Native Sustainability Week 2023">Welcome to the Cloud Native Sustainability Week 2023</a>
     </li>
     <li><b>CNCF TAG ENV Sustainability</b> - October 2023
-        <br/> 🇬🇧 <a href="https://tag-env-sustainability.cncf.io/blog/2023-welcome-cloud-native-sustainability-week/" alt="Welcome to the Cloud Native Sustainability Week 2023">Welcome to the Cloud Native Sustainability Week 2023</a>
+        <br/> 🇬🇧 <a href="https://tag-env-sustainability.cncf.io/blog/2023-welcome-cloud-native-sustainability-week/" alt="Welcome to the Cloud Native Sustainability Week 2023">Welcome to the Cloud Native Sustainability Week 2023</a> (co-author)
     </li>
     <li><b>Mia-Platform Blog</b> - September 2023
         <br/> 🇬🇧 <a href="https://blog.mia-platform.eu/en/shift-down-to-the-platform" alt="Shift Down to the Platform, not Left to the Dev">Shift Down to the Platform, not Left to the Dev</a>